the-J/WhiteGoat/README.md

 Twitch component works but it lacks in some places.
 Whats needs to be done next:
 - tMine message should be handled by different DB table:
     - there should be table of users that would be updated by tAddMe message to store twitchChannel.id
-- well, I need to handle postgres promise rejections better and probably optimize db read/write methods.
-It was my first tmie with postgres and I think I can do better.
+- ~~well, I need to handle postgres promise rejections better and probably optimize db read/write methods.
+It was my first tmie with postgres and I think I can do better.~~ Going back to Mongo

 ### About